 - a.
 Allow the engine to idle for a few minutes before stopping, and check instruments for proper readings. - b.
-Pull "stop" control and hold until engine stops.
-Return to "run" position. - c.
-Turn "off" ignition switch and blower. - d.
-Close fuel valve and seacock if boat is to be left unattended. - e.
-Visually check engine room and bilges for leakage. - NOTE: Check engine "hours" for maintenance scheduling (see engine manual).
+Push STOP control and hold until engine stops. - c.
+Turn ignition switch and blower switch OFF. - d.
+Close fuel valve and seacock if boat is to be left unattended.

+e.
+Visually check engine room and bilges for leakage.

+NOTE: Check engine "hours" for maintenance scheduling.
+Read and use your engine manual.
+Maintain an engine /maintenance log.